RedFerret61/VeeHarmGen/README.md

 Any unwanted extra notes/rests may be selected and Deleted.

 #### Delete unwanted bars:
 For example bars in a different key signature .
 In MuseScore 3: In top ribbon, select "Page View".
 Page Down to 2nd key signature.
 To select a range of measures:
-1. Click on a blank space in the first desired measure;
+1. Click on a blank space in the first desired measure; Page Down to last measure.
 2. Hold down Shift, then click on a space in the last measure of the desired range.

 Then select Tools → Remove Selected Range or press Ctrl + Del (Mac: ⌘ + Backspace )